rykelly82/DevOps-Course-Starter/README.md

 Next you will need to make a POST request to the webhook list provided on the App Service (under the Deployment Centre Tab).
 This will trigger Azure to pull the updated image from Docker Hub.

+## Data Encryption

+Todo items are stored in a Cosmos DB Satabase (Using MongoDB API).
+[Data is encrypted at rest by DEFAULT and will cover in transit](https://learn.microsoft.com/en-us/azure/cosmos-db/database-encryption-at-rest).